 Pennsylvania’s largest water park has 37 rides, slides, and attractions.
-Float past waterfalls, geysers, and bubbling waters on the Blue Nile River Adventure; ride the waves at Kahuna Lagoon Wave Pool; or experience plunging drops and whipping turns on one of three body slides.
+Float past waterfalls, geysers, and bubbling waters on the Blue Nile Adventure River; ride the waves at Kahuna Lagoon Wave Pool; or experience plunging drops and whipping turns on one of three body slides.

 Sixteen water slides, a new giant wave pool, and kiddie play areas make Waldameer’s Water World a refreshing warm-weather stop.
-The Fall Slide offers a 228-foot rush, while Midnight Plunge sends riders through dark tunnels.
+The Raging River offers a breathtaking thrill , while Liquid Lightning sends riders through dark tunnels.

-Dry Fun: Experience the wooden coaster, log fume ride, or drop tower, just a few rides for those who don’t want to get soaked.
+Dry Fun: Experience the wooden coaster, log flume ride, or drop tower — just a few rides for those who don’t want to get soaked.

-Reach speeds of more than 40 miles per hour on a swirling body coaster, play water basketball, experience the largest indoor wave pool on the East Coast, or simply relax in multiple whirlpools.
+At Splash Lagoon Indoor Water Park Resort, reach speeds of more than 40 miles per hour on the Hurrican Hole swirling body coaster, play water basketball, experience the largest indoor wave pool on the East Coast, or simply relax along the lazy river.

 Dry Fun: Test your balance on tight ropes, rickety bridges, and balance beams at Tree Tops Indoor Ropes Course.
-Or choose from more than 100 games at the 6,500-square-foot Treasure Island Arcade.
+Or choose from more than 75 games at the 6,000-square-foot Treasure Island Arcade.